Skip to main content

 What is Aiko ABC technology?

 Aiko’s key innovation is their ABC (All Back Contact) cell architecture, built on N-type silicon wafers.
 Unlike conventional solar cells where metal busbars run across the front surface (casting shadows and reducing light absorption), ABC cells place all electrical contacts on the rear of the cell.
 This maximises the active surface area exposed to sunlight and pushes efficiency to levels previously only achieved by SunPower/Maxeon IBC panels.
+For a primer on how cell architectures compare, see our guide to solar panel types.

 N-Type Silicon